HCavers/COMPX341-Assignment-4/README.txt

 /isPrime/<number>
-	returns '<number> is a prime.' if number is prime returns '<number> is not a prime.' if number is not a prime
+	returns '<number> is a prime.' if number is prime returns '<number> is not a prime.' if number is not a prime returns 'Error: <number> is not a number' if number contains non numeric characters

 /primeStored
 	returns list of all sotred numbers in string format with a space